hirosystems/docs/docs/api/how-to-use-api-key.md

 Title: How to use API key
 ---

-# How to use API Key?
+# How to use API Key

 API keys are alpha-numeric codes that identify and authenticate an application or developer.
 You can use API keys to control access to your API calls.